-Although voicemail may be available, the Organization expects you to speak directly with a supervisor when you will be late for work.
-You must call your supervisor as soon as possible.
+Although voicemail may be available, the organization expects employees to speak directly with a supervisor when they will be late for work.
+The employee must call supervisor as soon as possible.

-You will be considered tardy if you are not signed in or clocked in and/or are not ready to begin work when your work period begins.
+An employee will be considered tardy if they are not signed in or clocked in and/or are not ready to begin work when work period begins.

 Repeated or excessive tardiness will lead to disciplinary action up to and including termination of employment.
-Tardiness is excessive if you are frequently or unnecessarily late.
-You may also be excessively tardy if you demonstrate a pattern of tardiness.
+Tardiness is excessive if they are frequently or unnecessarily late, if employee demonstrate a pattern of tardiness.

-3.17 Excessive Absenteeism and Tardiness
+3.16 Excessive Absenteeism and Tardiness

-Frequent or excessive absenteeism or tardiness affects the efficiency and effectiveness of the organization, department or office, and will subject you to corrective action, including possible termination.
+Frequent or excessive absenteeism or tardiness affects the efficiency and effectiveness of the organization, department or office, and will subject to corrective action, including possible termination.

 In the case of absences due to uncontrollable factors (such as personal health), every consideration will be given to the employee's circumstances.
-However, even in these situations, the Organization must also consider its business needs and therefore may not be able to accommodate such circumstances for extended periods.
+However, even in these situations, the organization must also consider its business needs and therefore may not be able to accommodate such circumstances for extended periods.

-3.18 Grooming and Attire
+3.17 Grooming and Attire